Agile Data Roles: Data Professionals on Agile Teams

 The Agile Data Method defines four primary roles:

 - Data analyst.
-An agile data analyst identifies how data can be used in order to answer questions and solve problems.
+An agile data analyst identifies and describes how data can be used in order to answer questions and solve problems.
+They will often explore legacy data sources to better understand them, potentially reverse engineering them if existing documentation isn’t sufficient, as well as explore the details supporting stakeholder requirements.

 - Data engineer.
 An agile data engineer is anyone who is actively involved with the creation and evolution of the data aspects of one or more software-based solutions.
 Sometimes called an Agile data engineer.